Abstract independence relations in neostability theory: Introduction

 This basic idea for the formalisation of the concept of witnessing, although original in its explicit formulation, is far from being so in its content.
 Many authors in recent years have encountered the issue of extending notions of witnessing beyond simple theories, and in doing so, they have provided the building blocks for the theory that is presented here.
 Thus, this work also aims to be a compilation of many results that neostability theory has established in recent years and a general reference to different areas of interest ($\NTP_2$, $\NSOP_1$, etc.).

 A limitation of the present study is that we have restricted ourselves to working over models.
 It is an ongoing area of research how to extend the known results from this case in particular contexts (most notably $\NSOP_1$) to arbitrary bases (see, e.g., \cite{dobrowolski2022independence,mutchnik2024mathrm}).
 The project of extending the results contained in this paper to arbitrary bases over which $\ind$ satisfies full existence is left for future work.
-Let us note on this point that some results from \S\S6-8 have been independently obtained by Itay Kaplan and Nicholas Ramsey in unpublished work on defining Kim-independence over arbitrary bases in $\NSOP_1$ theories.
-The setting, purpose and extent of the two projects, however, is very different.
+Let us note on this point that some results from \S\S\ref{sec:symmetry}-\ref{sec:independence-thm} have been independently obtained by Itay Kaplan and Nicholas Ramsey in unpublished work on defining Kim-independence over arbitrary bases in $\NSOP_1$ theories.
+The setting, purpose and extent of the two projects, however, are very different.

 The structure of the paper is as follows.
-After a recap of traditional properties and constructions of independence relations in \S2, we extend the notion of \textit{relative Kim-independence} introduced by Mutchnik in \cite{mutchnik2024conant} to a more general framework in \S3.
-This also involves adapting universal notions appearing, beyond Mutchnik's work, in places such as \cite{kaplan2019local}, \cite{kruckman2024new} or \cite{kim2022some}.
+After a recap of traditional properties and constructions of independence relations in \S\ref{sec:independence}, we extend the notion of \textit{relative Kim-independence} introduced by Mutchnik in \cite{mutchnik2024conant} to a more general framework.
+This is done in two parts.
+In \S\ref{sec:strong-finite-character}, we introduce a new operation on abstract independence relations, in the style of Adler, that corresponds to ``forcing strong finite character''.
+With this operation in the background, we construct in \S\ref{sec:rel-kim-and-conant} the relativisation of Kim-independence to an independence relation $\ind$ from the more primitive relation of lifting the indiscernibility of Morley sequences (based on \cite{shelah1980simple}).
+This section also introduces a weak notion of relative Kim-dividing, which becomes relevant for the characterisations of witnessing in later sections.
+In this section, we also adapt the universal notion of Conant-independence appearing, beyond Mutchnik's work, in \cite{kaplan2019local}, \cite{kruckman2024new} and \cite{kim2022some}.

-In \S4 we introduce three different formulations of witnessing stemming from the literature, which we prove to be equivalent in most cases.
+In \S\ref{sec:witnessing} we introduce three different formulations of witnessing stemming from the literature, which we prove to be equivalent in most cases.
 We also include some basic results about witnessing here.
-The notion of witnessing we use for the rest of the paper is called GUWP (for \textit{generalised universal witnessing property}).
-Essentially, $\ind^1$ has GUWP w.r.t. $\ind^2$ if $\ind^2$-Kim-dividing is witnessed by all $\ind^1$-Morley sequences.
+The notion of witnessing we use for the rest of the paper is called GUWP (for \textit{generalised universal witnessing property}; see \thref{guwp-def}).
+Specifically, $\ind^1$ has GUWP w.r.t. $\ind^2$ if any formula that $\ind^2$-Kim-divides over a model $M \models T$ also $\ind^1$-Conant-divides over it.
+We develop the formal notion in this section and its equivalence to other renditions of ``Kim's lemma'' in the literature.

-In \S5, we move towards adapting more general results about the equivalence of witnessing to other traditional notions.
-We start with \textit{chain local character} and show the following: